Skip to content

 • Normalization is handled by NormalizationLayer, which performs numerically stable weight normalisation and exposes a Jacobian-vector product in its backward method so that trainers can work directly with batched gradients.

 • Consequents are implemented by ConsequentLayer (regression) and ClassificationConsequentLayer (classification).
 Both layers augment the input batch with biases, compute per-rule linear consequents, and aggregate them using the normalised firing strengths.
-The classification flavour maps the weighted outputs to logits, and integrates with the built-in softmax helper in metrics.py.
+The classification layer outputs logits; TSKANFISClassifier.predict_proba converts them to probabilities via the built-in softmax helper in metrics.py.

 • Model orchestration happens in TSKANFIS and TSKANFISClassifier.
 Each model wires the layers, exposes forward and backward passes, persists gradient buffers, and implements get_parameters, set_parameters, and update_parameters so optimizers can operate without needing to understand layer internals.